TaiDuc1001/Cat-Generator-With-DCGANs/README.md

 - `torch`: PyTorch for building and training neural networks.
 - `torchvision`: PyTorch's library for vision-related tasks.
-- `matplotlib`: For visualization purposes.
-- `numpy`: For numerical computing.
 - `pickle`: For serializing Python objects.
-- `os`: For interacting with the file system.

 ## Usage

 1. **Download Dataset**: The project requires a dataset of cat images.
 You can download the dataset from [Cat_Dataset_15k](https://drive.google.com/file/d/1zNWRIkelSD4BHMYtvxT0zbvJec4dGKnG/view?usp=sharing) and place it in the appropriate directory.

+2. **Download required files**: This project needs some extra file to run analysis and visualizing action after training.
+[Extra Files](https://drive.google.com/drive/folders/1rd1cZAw4sp9lXINUy7hQEgks5sO0SVlk?usp=sharing) and place it in the appropriate directory.

-3. **Run the Notebook**: Execute the notebook `Cat Generator with DCGans.ipynb`.
+3. **Run the Notebook or .py files**: Execute the notebook `Cat Generator with DCGans.ipynb`.
 Ensure you have access to GPU for faster training, although CPU training is also supported.

 4. **Training**: The notebook contains the training loop for both the Generator and Discriminator.